 Amy and I, along with our family and entire launch team, feel so blessed to participate in starting a new church in Tucker, adding to the spiritual life and ministry in our community.
-You can read a little more about our vision below, but more importantly, we would love to have you to join us at one of our Sunday worship services this summer.
+You can read a little more about our vision below, but more importantly, we would love to have you to join us at one of our Sunday worship services.
 You'll find our worship reverent and joyful and our community loving and welcoming.

 In the meantime, if you would like to find out more information, please email or text me and I'd be glad to chat and share more, or pray with you.